BioComputingUP/OSAI_ecosystem/README.md

 The catalog data is maintained in human-readable Tab-Separated Values (`.tsv`) files within the `/data` directory.
 These files are automatically converted to JSON format for easy consumption by websites and applications.

 > [!NOTE]
 > This catalog is under active development and curation.
-Contributions and suggestions are highly encouraged!
+Community curation contributions and suggestions are very welcome to create an open and living components lsit to facilitate, Open and Sustainable AI.

 ## Contributing